massalabs/station/CONTRIBUTING.md

 ### golangci-lint

 We use `golangci-lint` to run linters in parallel.
-We recommend installing it locally and running it on your source code before pushing any modifications, otherwise some potential lint errors will be caught by the pipeline.
+We recommend installing it locally and running it on your source code before pushing any modifications, otherwise some potential lint errors will be caught by the CI pipeline.

 To run `golangci-lint` locally:
 ```bash